 Collection and Authentication: Trichosanthes cucumerina var. cucumerina L. was collected from Kondotty, Malappuram district in Kerala.
-The plant material collected in the time period of September to December.
-Authentication carried out by A. K. Pradeep, Assistant Professor, Department of Botany, University of Calicut and the voucher specimen number CU 86996, has been submitted in the Calicut university Herbarium, University of Calicut.
+The plant material collected from September to December.
+Authentication carried out by A. K. Pradeep, Assistant Professor, Department of Botany, University of Calicut and the voucher specimen number CU 86996, has been submitted in the Calicut University Herbarium, University of Calicut.

 Macroscopic Studies: Macroscopic observation of the plant was done.
-The shape, size, surface characters, texture, colour, odour, taste, etc were noticed and recorded.
+The shape, size, surface characters, texture, color, odor, taste, etc. were noticed and recorded.

 Microscopic Studies: Microscopic studies of the plant were carried out in fresh leaves of Trichosanthes cucumerina var. cucumerina L. Plant sectioning is done in the midrib region of the leaf.
-Transverse section is taken by free hand method.
+The transverse section is taken by the freehand method.
 Thin sections are collected and treated with phloroglucinol and hydrochloric acid in 1:1 ratio for the staining of the section.
-Stained sections were mounted in grease free glass slide by using glycerine and observed under microscope.
+Stained sections were mounted in grease free glass slide by using glycerine and observed under a microscope.

 Determination of Physicochemical Properties: